Tony Tong's brief bio

 Except, nothing was found.

-So I graduated, and joined the Insight data science program, and transitioned into a data scientist.
+So I graduated in 2018, and joined the Insight data science program,

 I was a member of the Harvard ATLAS group, my adviser is Melissa Franklin.